wang-lawrence/c0523-code-solutions/express-hello-world/express-hello-world-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is Express middleware?
+Middleware functions are functions that have access to the request object(req), the response object(res) and the next middleware function in the application's request-response cycle.
 - What is Express middleware useful for?
+They can execute any code, make changes to the request and reponse objects, end the request-reponse.

-- How do you mount a middleware with an Express application?
+- How do you mount a middleware with an Express application? with the use() method

-- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?
+- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server? the request and response objects

 ## Notes